mechagrue/profitbricks-sdk-php/README.md

 $cdrom_api->delete($testDatacenter->getId(), $testServer->getId(), $testCdrom->getId());
 ```

-## How To: List Servers, Volumes, and Data Centers
+### List Servers, Volumes, and Data Centers

-Go SDK provides standard functions for retrieving a list of volumes, servers, and datacenters.
+The Go SDK provides standard functions for retrieving a list of volumes, servers, and data centers.

 The following code illustrates how to pull these three list types: